DogRacer78/Abstract-App-To-Source-Code/METHODS.md

 ```

 # Using the Tool
+## Generating Apps
-To compile your python and webflow you have the following commands available:
+To compile your python and HTML you have the following commands available:

 - gen-web-app - creates a web app
 - gen-electron-app - creates an electron app